Audrey-Lee88/OvenHouse/docs/ProjectEvolution.md

 | [Home](index.md) 	| [Project Evolution](ProjectEvolution.md)  | [Game Architecture](GameArchitecture.md) 	| [About Us!](AboutUs.md)

+## Idea Evolution
+OvenHouse had humble beginnings, we had no idea which direction we wanted to go with our final project.
+After our first conversation, we knew we wanted to build some an enjoyable game.
+Over the next two meetings, we decided to move forward with a classic fable, and specifically, Hansel & Gretel.

+# Other Leading Ideas
+The Boy Who Cried Wolf: You are the boy going around a dark village looking for villagers while avoiding the wolf Save the Titanic: You are trying to get to the captain's control room Pandoras Box: You decide not to open box, you win, if you open the box you need to solve puzzles

+At this point, week three, we split up tasks and stuck with them for the duration of the project.
+Caleb on the timer + project organization + video, Audrey on the controls + backend + movement + collision, HK on the witch + text generation + key generation, and Kristtiya on custom artwork.
+The only non-artwork, and non-code pivot was with the video.
+The video began as a segmented short with each team member walking users through their contribution.
+It ended up being a fluid full gameplay with each player pointing out what they worked on and talking listeners through their process.

 ## Artwork Evolution
 Our project went through a few design iterations that varied due to the program, and also due to peer review.